Emerging Markets Equity Fund (PEMMX)

 Strategy and process

-- The growth potential of emerging markets: Emerging markets offer the potential for continued growth due to rising wealth and increased investment in infrastructure in developing countries.
+- Growth potential: Emerging markets offer the potential for continued growth due to attractive demographics, rising wealth, and increased investment in infrastructure in developing countries.

 MSCI Emerging Markets Index is a free float-adjusted market capitalization index that is designed to measure equity market performance in the global emerging markets.
-Securities in the fund do not match those in the index and performance of the fund will differ.
-It is not possible to invest directly in an index.
+You cannot invest directly in an index.

 Consider these risks before investing: International investing involves currency, economic, and political risks.
 Emerging-market securities carry illiquidity and volatility risks.
 Investments in small and/or midsize companies increase the risk of greater price fluctuations.
 Growth stocks may be more susceptible to earnings disappointments, and value stocks may fail to rebound.
 Risks associated with derivatives include increased investment exposure (which may be considered leverage) and, in the case of over-the-counter instruments, the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.
 Stock prices may fall or fail to rise over time for several reasons, including general financial market conditions and factors related to a specific issuer or industry.
 You can lose money by investing in the fund.